 We know we said we wouldn’t talk about food-related remedies.
 Well, herbs don’t contain calories, so we don’t really consider them food.
 Herbs for arthritis include a number of teas or spices you can sprinkle onto your meal.

 We suggest seeing our post on anti-inflammatory herbs for inflammation.
 Anything that brings down inflammation also subsequently relieves joint sores.
 Some herbs also contain vitamins that may alleviate joint discomfort.
-Vitamins for arthritis include vitamin C, which studies show may treat acute and chronic pain.
+Vitamins for arthritis include vitamin C, which studies1 show may treat acute and chronic pain.
 Some herbs also contain B-complex vitamins.
-Studies show that vitamin B6, in particular, suppresses inflammatory responses in patients with rheumatoid arthritis.
+Studies2 show that vitamin B6, in particular, suppresses inflammatory responses in patients with rheumatoid arthritis.

 3. Try Meditation

-Anyone can become a meditator; it doesn’t require shaving your head, wearing a loin cloth, making a pilgrimage to an Indian ashram, or becoming one with the universe.
-It takes as little as 5-minutes a day.
+Anyone can become a meditator; it doesn’t require shaving your head, wearing a loin cloth, making a pilgrimage to an Indian ashram or becoming one with the universe.
+It takes as little as five minutes a day.
 Just stop everything you’re doing and observe any sensations in your body without judgement.
 If you notice pain or stiffness in your joints, just mindfully observe without condemning or cursing your body.

-Meditation is actually one of the best natural arthritis remedies, or even treating just about any other ailment for that matter.
+Meditation is actually one of the best natural arthritis remedies — or one of the best remedies for treating just about any other ailment, for that matter.
 Science backs this up.
-In one study, patients with knee osteoarthritis reported less pain after partaking in a daily 15-20 minute meditation twice a day for eight weeks.
-Another study showed it may provide similar reliefs, at least at the psychological level, for rheumatoid arthritis patients.
+In one study3, patients with knee osteoarthritis reported less pain after partaking in a daily 15-to-20-minute meditation twice a day for eight weeks.
+Another study4 showed it may provide similar relief, at least at the psychological level, for rheumatoid arthritis patients.

 4. Get a Massage

 You can schedule a massage session with a professional masseuse or even learn self-massage.
 This is one of the best natural remedies for arthritis that anyone can do for just a few minutes a day.
-Randomized control trials show massage therapy provides relief for both osteoarthritis and rheumatoid arthritis patients.
-Studies also show that moderate-pressure massage therapy reduces knee pain and increased range of motion.
+Randomized control trials5 show massage therapy provides relief for both osteoarthritis and rheumatoid arthritis patients.
+Studies6 also show that moderate-pressure massage therapy reduces knee pain and increased range of motion.